-Admittedly, there are lots of benefits to working at home.
+Admittedly, there are lots of benefits to being a digital nomad.
 You get to avoid the commute and the traffic, and you can wear whatever you want at your desk.
 Your schedule’s a bit more flexible too.

 But the downside is that the home can be a bit of distraction.
 Kids and neighbors may demand your attention, and you’re constantly reminded of household chores.
 Separating your work life and your home life can be problematic when you start working at home.